Vipeholm experiments

-The Vipeholm experiments were a series of human experiments where patients of Vipeholm Hospital for the intellectually disabled in Lund, Sweden, were fed large amounts of sweets to provoke dental caries (1945–1955).
+The Vipeholm experiments or Vipeholm Study (Swedish: Vipeholmsexperimenten) were a series of human experiments where patients of Vipeholm Hospital for the intellectually disabled in Lund, Sweden, were given various amounts of sweets to eat, including "extra sticky toffee" (that was specifically manufactured for the study without certain ingredients so that the toffee would stick longer to tooth surfaces) to provoke dental caries.
 The experiments were sponsored both by the sugar industry and the dentist community, in an effort to determine whether carbohydrates affected the formation of cavities.

 The experiments provided extensive knowledge about dental health and resulted in enough empirical data to link the intake of sugar to dental caries.
-However, today they are considered to have violated the principles of medical ethics.
+However, today they are considered to have violated multiple principles of medical ethics.

 History

-The National Dental Service in Sweden was started in 1938.
-The dental health in Sweden at that time was not well observed, and cases of cavities were widespread.
-It was suspected that diets rich in sugar caused tooth decay, but there was no scientific proof.
-In 1945 the then-Medical Board commissioned a study.
-This was the start of the Vipeholm experiments.
+The National Dental Service of Sweden was established in 1938.
+The state of dental health was not well-studied at the time, and cavities were widespread.
+It was suspected high sugar diets caused tooth decay, but there was no scientific proof.
+In 1945, the Medical Board commissioned a study on the subject, which would then become the Vipeholm experiments.

-Vipeholm, outside Lund, was the country's largest facility for "uneducable retards" and was chosen to be the site of the largest experiment ever run on humans in Sweden at that time.
-Up until 1947, Vipeholm employees had also been part of the experiment, but this was stopped, since it was soon found that there was no way of monitoring their intake of sweets.
+Vipeholm was Sweden's largest facility for people with "severe intellectual and developmental disabilities" and was chosen to be the site of the largest experiment ever run on humans in Sweden at the time.
+Initially, Vipeholm employees were also a part of the experiment.

-What began in 1945 as government-sanctioned vitamin trials were converted in 1947 without the knowledge of the government.
-The researchers decided, in consultation with the Medical Board, to start to use sugar instead, to encourage tooth decay by using an extremely sweet and sticky diet.
+The experiments began in 1945 as government-sanctioned vitamin trials, but in 1947 sugar was substituted for the vitamins without the knowledge of the government.
+From 1947 to 1949, a group of patients were used as subjects in a full-scale experiment designed to bring about tooth decay.

-From 1947–1949, a group of patients were used as subjects in a full-scale experiment designed to bring about tooth decay.
-They were fed copious amounts of sweets, some which was not available commercially but specially formulated toffee to make it stick better to teeth, which resulted in many of them having their teeth completely ruined.
-Nonetheless, the researchers felt that, scientifically speaking, the experiment was a huge success.
+At the start of the experiments in 1945, the subjects were first put on a diet with little starch and half the average Swedish consumption of sugar, supplemented by vitamins and fluoride tables.
+After two years, it was changed for the next two years to a diet including copious amounts of sweets.
+This was further divided among the subjects in groups consuming: